Heo Il-young

 Heo Il-young (born August 5, 1985) is a South Korean professional basketball player.
-He plays for Seoul SK Knights in the Korean Basketball League and the South Korean national team.
+He plays for Changwon LG Sakers in the Korean Basketball League and the South Korean national team.

 Early life

 A native of Busan, Heo grew up playing baseball in elementary school.
-He was persuaded to switch sports and attended Dong-a High School, one of Busan's most notable high school basketball programs, and was schoolmates with national teammate Kim Tae-sul.
+He was persuaded to switch sports in middle school due to his height and attended Dong-a High School, one of Busan's most notable high school basketball programs, where he was schoolmates with national teammate Kim Tae-sul.
 As he was taller than most of his peers in high school, he played as a center, before converting into a forward in college.

 Career

 College

 Heo went on to Konkuk University.
 During his senior year, he led the unfancied team to the final of the National Basketball Festival, a winter tournament contested by college teams and KBL D-League reserve teams, and was the tournament's top scorer.

 Professional

 Heo was the second overall pick of the 2009 KBL rookie draft and was chosen by Daegu Orions, which later moved to Goyang and became Goyang Orion Orions.
 Although he came from a lesser-known college basketball program, he emerged as the Orions' brightest prospects and dubbed the team's "solver" due to him scoring decisive points in the fourth quarter of crucial games.
 He finished his rookie season with an average of 10.5 points in 51 games.